 The Proof is in the History

-For those of you familiar with our blog, we’ve covered our success in maintaining uptime for our data center clients during Hurricane Harvey in 2017.
+For those of you familiar with our articles, we’ve covered our success in maintaining uptime for our data center clients during Hurricane Harvey in 2017.
 As all local businesses can attest, the hurricane caused massive flooding and wind damage that forced many businesses to suspend operations.
 Those that suffered the most probably could have prevented the worst damage by developing a comprehensive business continuity plan well before the disaster occurred.

 Here’s a Greek proverb to remember: “We do not rise to the level of our expectations.
 We default to the level of our training.”
 That’s why, during the 100-year storm that was Hurricane Harvey, data centers and other mission-critical facilities with emergency preparedness plans overcame challenges and were able to continue operations, uninterrupted, by shifting into disaster mode.
 They planned, they trained, they acted accordingly.

 How to Tell if You Need Expert Help

 What if an earthquake happened right now?
 What about a tornado?
 Or, what if an active shooter came on-site?
 Would you be ready?
 Let’s try a different line of questioning.
 Have you vetted and documented your known risks?
 Do you have a disaster team and an effective communications plan that keeps key team members in the loop and able to act on accurate information?
 If you can’t nail down the answer to any of these questions, then your organization can stand to benefit from partnering with an experienced critical facilities management team on a disaster recovery plan.